Schlumberger Limited [SLB] – Is this a dead cat bounce or the beginning of a bull run?

 Schlumberger Limited [NYSE:SLB]: Analyst Rating and Earnings

-Keep your eyes peeled for the soon-to-be-published financial results of this company, which are expected to be made public on Fri 17 Jan (In 11 Days).
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Fri 17 Jan (In 9 Days).

 Fundamental Analysis of Schlumberger Limited [SLB]